kubernetes/kubernetes/docs/user-guide/labels.md

 ## Syntax and character set

 _Labels_ are key value pairs.
 Valid label keys have two segments: an optional prefix and name, separated by a slash (`/`).
 The name segment is required and must be 63 characters or less, beginning and ending with an alphanumeric character (`[a-z0-9A-Z]`) with dashes (`-`), underscores (`_`), dots (`.`), and alphanumerics between.
 The prefix is optional.
 If specified, the prefix must be a DNS subdomain: a series of DNS labels separated by dots (`.`), not longer than 253 characters in total, followed by a slash (`/`).
 If the prefix is omitted, the label key is presumed to be private to the user.
 Automated system components (e.g. `kube-scheduler`, `kube-controller-manager`, `kube-apiserver`, `kubectl`, or other third-party automation) which add labels to end-user objects must specify a prefix.
-The `kubernetes.io/` prefix is reserved for kubernetes core components.
+The `kubernetes.io/` prefix is reserved for Kubernetes core components.

 Valid label values must be 63 characters or less and must be empty or begin and end with an alphanumeric character (`[a-z0-9A-Z]`) with dashes (`-`), underscores (`_`), dots (`.`), and alphanumerics between.